nf-core/configs/docs/uppmax.md

 > NB: If you're not sure what your UPPMAX project ID is, try running `groups` or checking SUPR.

-Just run Nextflow on a login node and it will handle everything else.
+Just run `Nextflow` on a login node and it will handle everything else.

-Remember to use `-bg` to launch Nextflow in the background, so that the pipeline doesn't exit if you leave your terminal session.
+Remember to use `-bg` to launch `Nextflow` in the background, so that the pipeline doesn't exit if you leave your terminal session.
-Alternatively, you can also launch Nextflow in a `screen` or a `tmux` session.
+Alternatively, you can also launch `Nextflow` in a `screen` or a `tmux` session.

-## Using iGenomes references
+## Using AWS iGenomes references

-A local copy of the iGenomes resource has been made available on all UPPMAX clusters so you should be able to run the pipeline against any reference available in the `conf/igenomes.config`.
+A local copy of the `AWS iGenomes` resource has been made available on all UPPMAX clusters so you should be able to run the pipeline against any reference available in the `conf/igenomes.config`.
 You can do this by simply using the `--genome <GENOME_ID>` parameter.

 ## Getting more memory

-If your nf-core pipeline run is running out of memory, you can run on a fat node with more memory using the following nextflow flags:
+If your `nf-core` pipeline run is running out of memory, you can run on a fat node with more memory using the following `Nextflow` flags:

 ```bash
 --clusterOptions "-C mem256GB" --max_memory "256GB"